Outeniqua Mountains

 The Outeniqua Mountains, named after the Outeniqua Khoikhoi who lived there, is a mountain range that runs a parallel to the southern coast of South Africa, and forms a continuous range with the Langeberg to the west and the Tsitsikamma Mountains to the east.
 It was known as Serra de Estrella (Mountain of the Star) to the Portuguese.
 The mountains are part of the Garden Route of South Africa.

 Nomenclature

-"Outeniqua" is said to be derived from a Khoikhoi tribe that once lived in the mountains, and means "they who bear honey".
+The term "Outeniqua", from the Khwemãna(!Kora) term ǂGoatanikua, is said to be derived from a Khwemãna-speaking clan that once lived in these mountains.
+This terms means "they who bear honey".
 Indigenous rock paintings can still be found in the area.

 History

-The San and Khoi people inhabited the mountains be the arrival of Europeans in the 1600s.
+Khoekhoe and !Kwingkia speaking people inhabited the mountains before the arrival of Europeans in the 1600s.
 The rugged mountains have long posed a barrier to the Klein Karoo and early settlers in the late 1600s used to follow herds of elephants to find easier ways through the area.

-The region was first explored by white settlers in 1668 and in 1782, French explorer and ornithologist François Levaillant explored the area and discovered farmers had settled at foot of the mountain range.
+The region was first explored by white settlers in 1668.
+In 1782 French explorer ornithologist François Levaillant explored the area, and discovered farmers had settled at the foot of the mountain range.